Scoring your Credit - How's your FICO?

-Since our world is so automated, it should come as no surprise that your ability to repay your mortgage boils down to one number.
+Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage boils down to just one number.

-Each of the three credit reporting agencies has its own formula for building your credit score.
+All three credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
 Fair Isaac and Cooriginally developed this score. .

-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, each agency uses the following to build your credit score:
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following in building a credit score:

-- History of Payments - Do you have a history of late payments?
+- Payment History - Do you have a history of late payments?

-- Credit Card Balances - How many accounts do you carry?
+- Credit Card Balances - How many accounts?
 How much do you owe on your accounts?

 - Requests for Credit - How many times have you had your credit checked for a loan?

 These factors are assigned weights based on the formula being used.
-Each formula produces a single number which varies slightly from one agency to another.
-FICO scores range from 300 to 800.
-Higher is better.
-Most home buyers will likely find their scores above 620.
+Each formula produces a single number which may vary slightly by agency.
+Credit scores range from 300 to 800.
+Higher scores are better.
+Most borrowers getting a mortgage have a score above 620.

-You can get a federally-mandated free credit report once per year from the three major agencies by visiting AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a free credit report every year from the three major agencies at AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 Want to know more about your credit score?
 Call us: 561-373-4149.